SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/extend-app.md

   }
 ```

-3. Open `package.json` file in the root folder of the project and copy the code snippet to the `requries` section of the file.
-This will add SAP Event Mesh service as a dependency to your applicaton
+3. Open the **package.json** file in the root folder of the project and copy the code snippet to the `requries` section of the file.
+This will add SAP Event Mesh service as a dependency to your applicaton:

 ```json
 "messaging": {